aquat3/jQuery-Calculator/README.md

 # jQuery-Calculator
-This is a calculator build with html css and jQuery.
+This is a calculator built with html css and jQuery.
 It can add, subtract, multiply, divide, and support decimal numbers.